proophsoftware/event-machine/docs/tutorial/part_VI.md

 # Part VI - Check in User

-The second use case of our Building Management system checks in users into buildings.
+The second use case of our Building Management system checks users into buildings.
 Users are identified by their name.

 ## Command